dkhimey/HPGuppiDaq/README.md

     DataBuffFFT.FFTread(blks, n = 5, chan = 46, func = plot_fft, st, nf = 2^16, t = 1)
     ```

     This will produce a continously updating display of the signal (across 2^16 fine channels) in each polarization in the 7th coarse channel.
 This function, however, can support a variety of behavior.
-The user can specify a number of different actions using the `func` parameter.
+The user can specify a number of different actions using the `func`.